 Business Analysts & Process Subject Matter Experts

-Business analysts, process subject matter experts, and end users with AX experience will be familiar with most functionality within Financial and Operations.
+Business analysts, process subject matter experts, and end-users with AX experience will be familiar with most functionality within Financial and Supply Chain Management.
 However, the user interface has been updated and current AX users can take advantage of the free trial or formal training to gain hands-on experience with Dynamics 365.
 There are new ways to navigate the system, new processes, and new features to discover.